AlaaHmaidat/Movies-Library/README.md

 4- Create a constructor function to ensure the data follow the same format 5- Create a routes (Endpoints) useing git method
 6- Create GET request to the 3rd party API
+7- Create GET POST PUT DELETE request to the DB
-7- Handle errors useing git method
+8- Handle errors useing git method
-8- Tell the server about its port number useing listen method
+9- Tell the server about its port number useing listen method

 ## Project Features